Journal of Comparative Urban Law and Policy

 The Journal of Comparative Urban Law and Policy is a tool for lawyers, planners, policy-makers and scholars working on metropolitan growth issues and interested in learning more about how cities around the world tackle the same issues.
 Articles focus on issues such as equitable and sustainable development; taxation and infrastructure finance; social mix, affordable housing, and housing finance; historic preservation; and climate change, environmental law, and greenspace preservation.

-The sixth volume features articles resulting from our Study Space Program held in Lisbon, Portugal.
-Study Space is an annual weeklong workshop that brings together scholars and practitioners from around the world to solve critical issues facing metropolitan regions.
-It is held in a different city every year, providing an opportunity for its participants to engage in comparative research and networking around the globe.
-After a brief hiatus due to Covid-19, our Study Space Program will resume in Summer 2024.
+The seventh volume features articles resulting from our Study Space Program held in Rio de Janeiro, Brazil in June 2024.
+Study Space is a weeklong workshop that brings together scholars and practitioners from around the world to solve critical issues facing metropolitan regions.
+It is held in a different city each time, providing an opportunity for comparative learning, knowledge sharing, and collaborative problem solving.Articles

 Introduction